newrelic/newrelic-agent-control/super-agent/src/agent_type/README.md

 ## Deployment

-The deployment section indicates how the agent should be executed or checked for health.
+The deployment section indicates how the agent should be executed and its health should be checked.

 Note you can reference the variables defined in the `variables` section using `${nr-var:variable_name}`.
 And this is valid for nested variables as well: following the example above, you would be able to use `${nr-var:log.info}`.